Laurie Kilmartin: Media appearances

 During an MSNBC panel discussion following the May 2022 leak of a Supreme Court draft, which would overturn Roe v.
-Wade, Kilmartin joked that she "make sweet love" to the person who leaked the brief.
-She also commented that if the leaker turned out to be a Republican, she would "joyfully abort our fetus and let them know."
+Wade, Kilmartin joked that she would "make sweet love" to the person who leaked the brief, and that if the leaker turned out to be a Republican, she would "joyfully abort our fetus and let them know."

 Writing

 As a writer, Kilmartin was on the staff of The Late Late Show, Tough Crowd with Colin Quinn (on which she was also a frequent panelist), and Comedy Central's Too Late with Adam Carolla and The Bonnie Hunt Show.
 She also wrote articles published on Huffington Post, Babble.com, and co-authored Sherri Shepherd's memoir, Permission Slips.

-In 2012, she wrote the New York Times bestseller Sh*tty Mom: The Parenting Guide for the Rest of Us.
+In 2012, she wrote the New York Times bestselling book Sh*tty Mom: The Parenting Guide for the Rest of Us.

 In 2018, she published Dead People S*ck, "an honest, irreverent, laugh-out-loud guide to coping with death and dying."